-Since our society places fewer constraints on what can be done to members of other species, neuroscientists perform much more research on non-human animals.
-(There have long been individuals who oppose research on some or even all animals, but there has not been a consensus to stop all animal research.
-Today there are strong prohibitions against doing invasive research on higher primates such as chimpanzees, and rules have been developed for the care of other species when they are used in invasive research.
-Debates continue about whether to permit invasive research and, if so, what sort.)
+Since our society places fewer constraints on what can be done to members of other species, neuroscientists perform much more research on nonhuman animals.
 Some species have been selected for research and are considered model organisms (Ankeny & Leonelli, 2020).
-In some cases, researchers choose to work on a given species because of the relative ease of obtaining results that are clear and easy to interpret (we saw examples in section 2.3 in which leeches were selected, and in section 3.3 in which cats and macaque monkeys were selected).
-In other cases, researchers choose to work on an organism because techniques have already been developed to study it, and data has already been amassed against which to evaluate results.
+In some cases, researchers choose to work on a given species because of the relative ease of obtaining results that are clear and easy to interpret (we saw examples in Section 2.3 in which leeches were selected, and in Section 3.3 in which cats and macaque monkeys were selected).
+In other cases, researchers choose to work on an organism because techniques have already been developed to study it, and data have already been amassed against which to evaluate results.
 This accounts for extensive use of fruit flies and mice (in both cases, researchers can procure animals from companies that breed pure strains, reducing variability that interferes with interpreting results).

-Since, as we noted above, evolution is conservative, researchers often prefer to investigate organisms that are thought to resemble ancestral organisms in which the trait of interest first appeared.
+As we noted earlier, since evolution is conservative, researchers often prefer to investigate organisms that are thought to resemble ancestral organisms in which the trait of interest first appeared.
 Increasingly, researchers are looking to bacteria and plants as model organisms for understanding behavior and cognitive activities, but here we limit ourselves to animals.